yangwao/slides/slides.md

 		- Astar WASM & RMRK-runtime
 		- Acala EVM+
 ---
-### Friendly user interface for managing your NFTs
+### friendly user interface for managing your NFTs
 - being your single asset interface for NFTs on Polkadot & Kusama
 	- abstract technology from user
 	- which parachain I'm at and does it matter?